BattletechModders/CleverGirl/README.md

 This mod requires [https://github.com/iceraptor/IRBTModUtils/].
 Grab the latest release of __IRBTModUtils__ and extract it in your Mods/ directory alongside of this mod.

 ## Changes

 Jumping Heat change

+## Assumptions and Warnings

+* This mode assumes the following **CombatGameConstants** values are set to 1.0 (vanilla values:
+  * `ToHit.DamageResistanceIndirectFire`
+  * `ToHit.DamageResistanceObstructed`
+  * `CombatValueMultipliers.GlobalDamageMultiplier`
+* May have an issue with `DamagePerShotPredicted`, since CustomUnits overrides it as well.

 ## Configurable Options